SantiagoFerreiraC/Copilot/README.md

-# Project Name
+# House price predictions

-This is a brief description of your project.
+This project creates a dataset containing the prices of 10,000 houses along with other variables.
+It then runs a linear regression model to explain the price using these variables.
+Finally, it deploys a Streamlit app that allows users to input integers for the house variables to predict its price.

 ## Files

 - `main.py`: This is the main file of the project.
-- `model.py`: This file contains the model implementation.
+- `model.py`: This file contains the linear regression model responsible for predicting the house prices.
-- `crear.py`: This file is responsible for creating something.
+- `crear.py`: This file is responsible for creating the data base.
 - `unitarios.py`: This file contains the unit tests for the project.

 ## Installation